Darin Downs: Sultanes de Monterrey

 On July 25, 2018, Downs signed with the Sultanes de Monterrey of the Mexican League.
-He became a free agent following the season.
+In 12 appearances (five starts) for Monterrey, he recorded a 3.42 ERA with 28 strikeouts and one save across 26 1/3 innings pitched.
+Downs became a free agent following the season.

-Long Island Ducks (Second stint)
+Long Island Ducks (second stint)

 On April 2, 2019, Downs signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

 Acereros de Monclova

 On June 4, 2019, Downs had his contract purchased by the Acereros de Monclova of the Mexican League.
-He was released on June 10, 2019.
+He made two appearances for Monclova, but struggled immensely, allowing six earned runs across 1 1/3 innings.
+Downs was released by the Acereros on June 10.

-Long Island Ducks (Third stint)
+Long Island Ducks (third stint)

 On June 14, 2019, Downs signed back with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He became a free agent following the season.

 Melbourne Aces

-On December 25, 2019, the Melbourne Aces of the Australian Baseball League announced the signing of Darin Downs.
+On December 25, 2019, the Melbourne Aces of the Australian Baseball League announced the signing of Downs.
 He went on to record a 0.95 ERA in 19 innings for the Aces in the 2019 season.

 Long Island Ducks (fourth stint)

-On June 19, 2021, Downs spent the season as the pitching coach for the Long Island Ducks of the Atlantic League of Professional Baseball,Downs also signed with the team as a player.
+On June 19, 2021, Downs spent the season as the pitching coach for the Long Island Ducks of the Atlantic League of Professional Baseball.
+Downs also signed with the team as a player, and recorded a 6–5 record and 4.50 ERA with 93 strikeouts across 19 starts for the club.